bnguyensn/vision-test/README.md

 ## How to use

+### Python

+Please install Python first to your system.
+You can download it from [here](https://www.python.org/downloads/).

+Poetry specifies the Python version of the project.
+See `pyproject.toml`, section `tool.poetry.dependencies`.
+If you run into version problems e.g. "current Python version is not allowed by the project", you can change Python version with `poetry env use /path/to/python` or `poetry env use python3.12` or `poetry env use 3.12` if Python 3.12 is available in your `PATH`.
+See more [here](https://python-poetry.org/docs/managing-environments/).
+What this does, is it lets Poetry re-create the virtualenv folder.

+Poetry can be configured using an (uncommitted) `poetry.toml` file.
+This controls things like: virtual environment location, etc. See more [here](https://python-poetry.org/docs/configuration).

+### Virtual environment

+By default, Poetry creates a virtual environment in `{cache-dir}/virtualenvs`. [`{cache-dir}`](https://python-poetry.org/docs/configuration/#cache-dir) has a default location e.g. on Windows, it's `C:\Users\{user}\AppData\Local\pypoetry\Cache`.
+It's possible to create virtualenv inside this project's root directory using [`virtualenvs.in-project`](https://python-poetry.org/docs/configuration/#virtualenvsin-project).

+To find out where this project's virtual environment is located, run `poetry env info --path`.

+Initialise the project using `poetry install`.
+This will let Poetry install dependencies and update the `poetry.lock` file.

 Run the project using `poetry run run-vision-test`.
 This script is defined in `pyproject.toml`.

 You can provide arguments to the program.
 All arguments are optional.